matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 Annotations are grouped by their event type and an "aggregation key", and the top N groups with the highest number is included in the event.
-For example, reactions would be implemented as a `m.reaction` with aggration key of e.g.
+For example, reactions would be implemented as a `m.reaction` with aggregation key of e.g.
 `👍`.

     TODO: Should we include anything other than event type, aggregation key and count?

 Replacements replace the original event, and so no aggregation is required.
-Though care must be taken by the server to ensure that if there are multiple replacement events it consistently chooses the same one as all other servers.
+Care must be taken by the server to ensure that if there are multiple replacement events, the server must consistently choose the same one as all other servers.
 The replacement event should also include a reference to the original event ID so that clients can tell that the message has been edited.

+Permalinks to edited events should capture the event ID that the sender is viewing at that point (which might be an edit ID).
+The client viewing the permalink should resolve this ID to the source event ID, and then display the most recent version of that event.

-For references the original event should include the list of `type` and `event_id` of the earliest N references.
+For references, the original event should include the list of `type` and `event_id` of the earliest N references.

     TODO: Do we need the type?
 Do we want to differentiate between replies and